 In 1995 and 1996, the Company has approximately \$11.3 million of principal payments due each year on its Senior Unsecured Debt and approximately \$5.7 million and \$16.9 million of maturing balloon mortgages due, respectively.
-During the six months ended June 30, 1995, approximately \$14.2 million of balloon mortgages were repaid out of the Company's cash flow, including the scheduled payment due on the Company's Senior Unsecured Debt.
-During the comparable period of 1994, approximately \$15.3 million of balloon mortgages were repaid out of the Company's cash flow, including the scheduled payment due on the Company's Senior Unsecured Debt.
+During the nine months ended September 30,

+1995, approximately \$14.9 million of balloon mortgages were repaid out of the Company's cash flow, including the scheduled payment due on the Company's Senior Unsecured Debt.
+During the comparable period of 1994, approximately \$15.9 million of balloon mortgages were repaid out of the

+Company's cash flow, including the scheduled payment due on the Company's Senior Unsecured Debt.
 The Company will seek to refinance a portion of these maturing mortgages, although it does not expect to refinance all of them and may be required to repay them from cash flow and increase reserves from time to time, thereby reducing cash flow otherwise available for other uses.
-During the six months ended June 30, 1995, net cash flow after payment of maturing debt obligations and capital expenditures was negative by approximately \$1.5 million excluding the \$1.5 million of interest earned on the Rights Offering proceeds which will be retained for acquisitions.
-The Company's operating cash reserves are approximately \$11.5 million at June 30, 1995.
+During the nine months ended September 30, 1995, net cash flow after payment of maturing debt obligations and capital expenditures but before creation of cash reserves was approximately \$4.6 million, excluding non-recurring income and interest earned on the Rights Offering proceeds which will be retained for acquisitions.
+After the creation of such reserves net cash flow for the nine months ended September 30, 1995 was approximately break-even.
+The Company's operating cash reserves are approximately \$17.5 million at September 30, 1995 which are being retained to meet maturing debt obligations and capitalized expenditures for real estate.
+The Company from time to time may increase its cash reserves to meet its maturing debt obligations, tenant requirements and other capital expenditures and to guard against scheduled lease expirations and other contingencies.

-Due to certain timing issues and payments due on maturing debt obligations, including the Company's annual installment on the Senior Unsecured Debt, cash flow for the second quarter of 1995 was negative, thereby requiring the use of reserves.
 As a result, the Company does not anticipate the payment of cash distributions to holders of Depositary Units in the near future.
-Rights Offering proceeds and related interest income will be invested in undervalued properties, including commercial properties, land parcels, residential development projects and non-performing loans.
+Rights Offering proceeds and related interest income are being retained for investment in undervalued properties including commercial properties, land parcels, residential development projects and nonperforming loans.

 The Company has significant maturing debt requirements under the Note Agreements.
-As of June 30, 1995, the Company has \$33,923,330 of Senior Unsecured Debt outstanding.
+As of September 30, 1995, the Company has \$33,923,329 of Senior Unsecured Debt outstanding.
 Pursuant to the Note Agreements, the Company is required to make semi-annual interest payments and annual principal payments.
 The interest rate charged on the Senior Unsecured Debt is 9.6% per annum.
 Under the terms of the Note Agreements, the Company deferred and capitalized 2% annually of its interest payment through May 1993.
 In May 1994 and 1995, the Company repaid \$10 million and \$11.3 million, respectively, of its outstanding Senior Unsecured Debt under the Note Agreements and principal payments of approximately \$11,308,000 are due annually from 1996 through the final payment date of May 27, 1998.
-As of June 30, 1995, the Company was in compliance with the terms of the Note Agreements.
+As of September 30, 1995, the Company was in compliance with the terms of the Note Agreements.